 Don’t spend forever selecting images from preview icons, it’s a waste of time.
 It’s faster to download them, and then leave them out in the selection process.

 You can choose to keep your images how you want, but if they sit in folders with an appropriate name and date, you can find them easily.
 Lightroom can even be set up to have a folder that will automatically import images when they are placed within the folder.

 Successfully downloading your images to a specific place will allow your editing to run faster.
 I have a Photographs folder on a hard drive, and within that, I have the different fields that I photograph in.

 An example of this might be Photographs>Wedding>2018.07.15 – Scott & Wendy.

-Adobe Photoshop has a lot to offer in terms of editing your photographs.
+Adobe Photoshop has a lot to offer in terms of post-processing your photographs.
 What it has in tools and power, it misses some organisation and file structuring.

 Sure, you could use Adobe Bridge and Photoshop together, but why use two programs when one is enough?

 Adobe Lightroom is said program.
 It lets you organise your images into its own library while letting you work on images either individually or in batches.
 No switching programs, no extra costs, no trickery.

 On top of this, Lightroom will let you use folders to organise your images and let you use keywords to find images quickly.
 The best part is that the program will let you keep your photographic edits in an undestructive manner.

 Unlike Lightroom, all edits in Photoshop are destructive.
 And if you accidentally make a mistake saving your files, the originals can go bye-bye.